How to Thrive in the “Suicide Quadrant”

 3) Finally, treat technical risk differently than commercial risk.
 It’s OK to endure substantial technical risk once you enter the development stage.
 In fact, the purpose of this stage is to move from low technical certainty to high technical certainty.
 But for B2B markets, nearly everything that is commercially important to know is knowable in the front-end of innovation, before development begins.
 That’s because B2B customers typically have high knowledge, interest, objectivity, and foresight.
 They can tell you what they want if you know how to ask them.
 So if you enter the development stage with much commercial risk, it isn’t customers’ fault.
 You have made the decision to take unnecessary risks.

 Some companies are learning to master—not fear—the suicide quadrant.
 As with other areas of innovation, there will be leaders and laggards.
-There’s still much for all of us to learn, but for now, my co-authors, Alex van Putten, Ron Pierantozzi, and I invite you to read the white paper, Innovating in Unfamiliar Markets at AIM Whitepapers.
+There’s still much for all of us to learn, but for now, my co-authors, Alex van Putten, Ron Pierantozzi, and I invite you to read the AIM white paper, Innovating in Unfamiliar Markets.

 I think you’ll also enjoy ten minutes spent viewing a video on this subject at Project De-risking.
 If you’ve got a high-stakes project you don’t want to take chances with, this can help.